CChristoforou/Chris_HTML_Projects/KYC_Document_Request_Email/Readme.md

 KYC Document Request Email
 A professional, fully responsive HTML email template for requesting identity verification documents from new customers during onboarding.
 Built to industry AML/KYC standards.
 ![Email Preview](preview.png)
 ---
 Overview
 This template is designed for financial services companies, fintechs, and any regulated business that requires identity verification as part of their onboarding process.
 It covers the three standard KYC document categories and includes clear instructions, document requirements, a deadline notice, and a security reassurance block.
 ---
 Features
-Fully responsive — renders correctly on desktop and mobile email clients Email-client safe — built with table-based layout, inline styles; compatible with Outlook, Gmail, Apple Mail, and web clients Three KYC document sections — Proof of Identity, Proof of Address, Source of Funds Document requirements box — accepted formats, size limits, language requirements 14-day deadline notice — prompts customer to act promptly
+Fully responsive — renders correctly on desktop and mobile email clients Email-client safe — table-based layout, inline styles; compatible with Outlook, Gmail, Apple Mail Three KYC document sections — Proof of Identity, Proof of Address, Source of Funds Document requirements box — accepted formats, size limits, language requirements 14-day deadline notice — prompts customer to act promptly